SalmaAlkhalily/phone-generator/README.md

 ## Building and Running

-### Using NetBeans IDE
+### Using Any Java IDE (NetBeans, Eclipse, IntelliJ IDEA, etc.)
-1. Open the project in NetBeans IDE
+1. Open the project in your preferred Java IDE
 2. Build and run the project using the IDE controls
+3. The main class is `phonegenerator.PhoneGenerator`

 ### Using Command Line with Ant
 ```bash